+Setting Description Factory Default

+Auto determine the best speed for that connection.

+1G-Full Auto

+100M-Full Chappe and of these fixed speed options if the connected Auto

-Setting Description Factory Default Auto Allows the port to use the IEEE 802.3u protocol to negotiate Auto with connected devices.
-The port and connected devices will determine the best speed for that connection.
-1G-Full Choose one of these fixed speed options if the connected 100M-Full Ethernet device has trouble auto-negotiating for line speed.
-100M-Half 10M-Full 10M-Half
+100M-Half Choose one of these fixed speed options if the connected Ethernet device has trouble auto-negotiating for line speed.

+10M-Full III

+10M-Half